 “Oh, it’s not what I want,” Kiera says.
 “It’s what Laura wants.”

 No. This isn’t happening.
 This is Kissy and Laura and the apology all over again.
 “She can already have whatever she wants from me.”
-Then I look at Laura and she’s got that greedy expression on her face that I only ever see when she’s lusting after those miniature Christmas villages that come in four hundred different sets that cost a month’s worth of credits for each one.
+I look at Laura and she’s got that greedy expression on her face that I only ever see when she’s lusting after those miniature Christmas villages that come in four hundred different sets that cost a month’s worth of credits for each one.
 “Oh, God.
 What do you want?”

 “A pony.”